Skip to content

 Cyber insurance market size

 Insurance clients are opting in to cyber insurance more than ever.
-About one-quarter (26%) were investing in 2016, up to almost half (47%) in 2020.

 Coverage and price changes

-Coverage can include costs for the data breaches, data recovery, business interruption, and cyberextortion, as well as third-party costs from legal expenses, privacy claims, and more.
+Coverage can include costs for the data breaches, data recovery, business interruption, and cyber-extortion, as well as third-party costs from legal expenses, privacy claims, and more.
 As attacks increase and ransomware groups become more sophisticated, coverage limits and scope may also change.

 Insurance cost changes